2sic/2sxc-docs/2sxc Docs Generator/index.md

 Next to document

-1. Differences Dnn / Oqtane for Razor, WebApi and JS
 1. Document JS APIs better
 1. Finish metadata documentation
-  1. Create in the UI (probably enhance UI first)
   1. Create in the APIs (simplify APIs first)
   1. Create good sample of Page-Metadata App